dpc-sdp/ripple/docs/content/design-system/5.components/in-page-navigation.md

 ::

 ### When and how to use
 - In-page Navigation is ideal for pages with a lot of content.
-This will help users find their relevant content
+This will help users find their relevant content.
 - Use headings throughout your content, such as headings level 2 (H2) and 3 (H3).
-You can use these as navigation links at the start of the page, like a table of contents
+You can use these as navigation links at the start of the page, like a table of contents.
-- Use subheadings as indented navigation links from the page
+- Use subheadings as indented navigation links from the page.

 ### When and how not to use
-- Don't link to other pages, including on external sites
+- Don't link to other pages, including on external sites.
-- Never use colons in the heading
+- Never use colons in the heading.
-- Don't use it if you have less than 2 navigation links
+- Don't use it if you have less than 2 navigation links.
-- Don't use it with component headings, such as accordion item headings
+- Don't use it with component headings, such as accordion item headings.

 ---